Lock yourself away on Italy's prison islands, by Tristan Rutherford

 Indeed, Ventotene’s diving is superb.
 In 2009 archaeologists found five preserved galleys on the seabed with intact cargos of wine, olive oil and garum, an ancient Roman fish source.

-Read more Mediterranean island travel stories from award-winning writers Tristan and Kathryn.
+Read more Mediterranean island superyacht stories from award-winning writers Tristan and Kathryn.